NatalieKilhamn/3d6constitution/docs/corpus/5_combat.md

 <details><summary markdown="span">Click for history and notes</summary>

 The specific effect of driving one's foe back was used extensively in the fight against the giant pelicans in the [Sky-Blind Spire](http://blog.trilemma.com/2016/04/the-sky-blind-spire.html).
 One extra success let the character drive a pelican slightly backwards; two successes were required to drive them out a window.
 Once outside, only one pelican could attack in through the window, forcing another to hover behind it without acting, while two humans could attack the one sticking its head in.

+In the Overgrown Cathedral, a dire monkey was fighting Scout and Anka attacked, scoring an extra success.
+This drove the monkey back just enough that Anka could position themselves between the monkey and Scout—the monkey would have had to maneauver somehow to keep attacking Scout.
 </details><br/>

 5.20 Four extra degrees of success on an attack roll (i.e. beating the AC by 20) can be used to score a direct hit, bypassing the opponents hit points.

 5.21 When making a ranged attack against a target who is in mêlée with another character, there is a risk that the attack hits the wrong target.
 If the characters have a clear facing—for example one of them is defending an exit, keeping it behind them—then firing from straight behind one of them has a 1/10 chance of hitting the one further away and a 9/10 chance of hitting the one closer.
 When firing into the same situation from the side, there is a 6/10 chance of hitting one's chosen target.
 By spending a full round aiming, the probability of hitting one's chosen target is increased a maximum of 2/10.
+Note that combatants in mêlée break apart at the end of each combat round, and only re-engage when either of them uses their turn.

+<details><summary markdown="span">Click for history and notes</summary>
+In the Overgrown Cathedral, firing into mêlée from straight overhead was judged to be the same as shooting from the side.
+(Both were wrongly given as 5/10, corrected afterwards.)
+</details><br/>

 5.22 When making a successful ranged attack, the player can choose to simply describe their action as taking aim.
 The attack reduces HP as usual.
 If and when that enemy makes an injury save, due to that attack roll or something else later, the referee can decide that the shooter has taken their shot.
 <details><summary markdown="span">Click for history and notes</summary>